Your trusted mortgage broker

 Read transcript

 In these short videos, we're mapping out the home buying journey and what you need to know as a first home buyer.
 Let's start with stamp duty concessions.
 So, what is stamp duty?
 It's a government fee you pay when buying a property.
 Here's the good news – if you're a first-time home buyer, you may pay no stamp duty at all if the property is under a certain threshold.
 If the value is above that level but still within the concessional range, a lower duty amount may apply.
 Each state has its own rules, and if you're buying vacant land to build your first home, separate concession limits apply – but only to the land value.
 This is one of the biggest cost-saving opportunities for first home buyers, so check what you're entitled to early.
-In the next video, we'll cover the Home Guarantee scheme and how it can help you get into your first property sooner.
+In the next video, we'll cover the 5% Deposit Scheme and how it can help you get into your first property sooner.

 Read transcript